 - importing pirated copyright material

-- importing printed and recorded material considered 'obscene' or prohibited – this may include material that is legal in Australia.
+- importing printed and recorded material considered 'obscene' or prohibited – this may include material that's legal in Australia.

 The Singapore Convention of Jehovah's Witnesses and the Unification Church have been deregistered.
 Followers can practise their religion, but cannot participate in public meetings, engage in missionary work or distribute religious publications.

-Police investigations can take more than a year, during which time you may be required to stay in Singapore, as your passport could be held by authorities.
-Beware of scams in this field.
+Police investigations can take more than a year, during which time you may be required to stay in Singapore, as authorities may hold your passport.
+Beware of scams.

-If you're working in Singapore, your work pass may be revoked if you break domestic law.
+If you're working, your work pass may be revoked if you break domestic law.